 Policies and measures on youth health and well-being are determined in close cooperation among the involved ministries, departments and agencies.
-Most programmes and initiatives are initiated and developed based on proposals of the individual ministries (e.g. the Ministry of Health) but are implemented and supervised in close cooperation with other ministries.
+Most programmes and initiatives are initiated and developed based on proposals of the individual ministries (e.g. the ministry of Health) but are implemented and supervised in close cooperation with other ministries.
 Which specific ministries are involved depends on the particular focus of the program.

-Some youth-specific policies and measures are also defined and implemented by the established mechanisms of youth policy decision-making (see: <a href="https://doi.org/10.1081/journal.or
+Some youth-specific policies and measures are also defined and implemented by the established mechanisms of youth policy decision-making (see: 1.4 Youth policy decision-making).